ryan95f/yamlator/docs/schema_components.md

 * `list(<type>)` - List type where `<type>` defines the expected type of each item in the list.
 * `map(<type>)` - Map Type where `<type>` defines the expected type of the value.

-The list and map type support multiple nested structures which allows for complicated structures to be validated.
+The list and map types support multiple nested structures which allows for complicated structures to be validated.
 The `<type>` for a map or list can be a ruleset, enum, any or a basic type.

 A nested list in a rule can be defined as: